z3y/shaders/Documentation~/ScriptedSurfaceShaders.md

 ## Optional Includes

 Using `#include_optional ""` instead of `#include ""` will only include the file if it exists so it doesnt cause errors.
 This also works on .litshader file types.
 With this it is possible to make a global include with code that will be included in all shaders, it works as stacked shader.
 The default template will include file at path `Assets/Settings/LitShaderConfig.litshader`.

+If the include didnt exist at first, the shader needs to be reimported.

 ### Config Example